 - Identify the risk factors for coronary heart disease.

-- Conduct and interpret data from various protocols used in clinical settings to evaluate fitness performance.
+- Administer and interpret data from various protocols used in clinical settings to evaluate fitness performance.

 - Plan and prepare a safe and effective exercise prescription plan based upon the results of a complete fitness evaluation.

 - Demonstrate how to calibrate a motor driven treadmill, cycle ergometer, and sphygmomanometer.